Bachelor of Nursing

 • You have returned the 'offer of place' acceptance document to confirm your place on your programme of study.
 You will receive this 'offer of place' with your formal notification.

-All fees are in New Zealand Dollars and are approximate only - includes GST but excludes the Compulsory Student Services Fee (CSSF) levy.
+All fees are approximate only, in New Zealand Dollars (including GST), and exclude the Compulsory Student Services Fee (CSSF) levy.
 Unless otherwise stated, the fees shown are for domestic students only.
 For programmes longer than one academic year in duration, the fees quoted are for the first year.
 Final study costs depends on a number of factors including the courses you select to study.

 Courses and programmes may be cancelled, postponed or have their content or configuration changed from time to time (including during the academic year) at the discretion of NorthTec.
 See our full Terms and conditions.